Steve-FrontEnd/Calculator/README.md

 ## Technologies Used

-- JAvascript, HTML & CSS (Bootstrap)
+- Javascript, HTML & CSS (Bootstrap)

 ##### Setup Instructions and Installation